syncrosim/pysyncrosim/docs/quickstart.rst

 Installing SyncroSim Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Finally, check if the `helloworldTime` package is already installed.
-Use the `package()` method to first get a list of all currently installed SyncroSim Packages.
+Finally, check if the ``helloworldTime`` package is already installed.
+Use the :meth:`~pysyncrosim.session.Session.packages()` method to first get a list of all currently installed SyncroSim Packages.

 .. code-block:: pycon